RESIST IN BODY

 MADRE is committed to securing the safety, freedom, and autonomy of everyone facing abuse and persecution for their gender, sexuality, race, or disability.

 In the West Bank, Israeli military roadblocks and restrictions on Palestinians’ freedom of movement prevent people experiencing pregnancy and childbirth from reaching hospitals and accessing reproductive health care.
-MADRE supports Midwives for Peace, a grassroots group of Palestinian and Israeli midwives, to provide safe delivery kits that reduce mortality in childbirth and to demand an end to the occupation that prevents pregnant people from accessing essential health care.
+MADRE supports a grassroots group of Palestinian and Israeli midwives, to provide safe delivery kits that reduce mortality in childbirth and to demand an end to the occupation that prevents pregnant people from accessing essential health care.

 The Democratic Republic of Congo faces high rates of domestic violence, which only grew worse as COVID-19 forced many people to stay at home with abusive partners.
 MADRE works with local women’s organization SOFEPADI to stop domestic violence through community violence prevention campaigns and shelters.

 “Sexual violence is increasing in conflict-affected provinces and across the country.
 The perpetrators include armed groups, security services and civilians.
 Impunity persists, and when perpetrators are prosecuted, judges impose penalties that are too lenient compared to what the law calls for.”Julienne Lusenge President, Female Solidarity for Integrated Peace and Development